Find out how to comment on our Council Tax Support review

 The Protected Groups are:

-- anyone entitled to the Disability Premium or the Disabled Child Premium
+- Those entitled to the Disability Premium, the Disabled Child Premium or the Carer Premium as part of their needs calculation

-- anyone receiving the support component of Employment and Support Allowance
+- Those in the Employment and Support Allowance Support group

 The comments gathered from the consultation will be reported to Members before the final Council Tax Support scheme is agreed.